DriveQuantPublic/react-native-drivekit/packages/trip-analysis/README.md

 > ⚠️
 >
-> If a trip is running when automatic trip detection is disable, the trip will not be cancelled.
+> If a trip is running when automatic trip detection is disabled, the trip will not be cancelled.
 If you want to cancel the trip, you should also call cancelTrip method.

 ### startTrip